Minuscule 600

-Minuscule 600 (in the Gregory-Aland numbering), Z^{ε599} (von Soden), is a Greek minuscule manuscript of the New Testament, on paper.
-Palaeographically it has been assigned to the 14th century.
+Minuscule 600 is a Greek minuscule manuscript of the New Testament Gospels, written on paper.
+It is designated by the siglum 600 in the Gregory-Aland numbering of New Testament manuscripts, and Z^{ε599} in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been dated to the 14th century.
 The manuscript has complex contents.
-It was labelled by Scrivener as 463.
+It was formerly labelled by biblical scholar Frederick H. A. Scrivener as 463.